-"YE ARE THE BRANCHES" -- AN ADDRESS TO CHRISTIAN WORKERS Everything depends on our being right in Christ.
-If I want good apples, I must have a good apple tree.
-If I care for the health of the apple tree, the apple tree will give me good apples.
+Everything depends on our being right ourselves in Christ.
+If I want good apples, I must have a good apple tree; and if I care for the health of the apple tree, the apple tree will give me good apples.
 And it is just so with our Christian life and work.
-If our life with Christ is right, all will come out right.
-Instruction and suggestion and help and training in the different departments of the work may be needed; all that has value.
-But in the long run, the greatest essential is to have the full life in Christ-in other words, to have Christ in us, working through us.
-I know how much there is to disturb us, or to cause anxious questionings.
-But the Master has such a blessing for every one of us and such perfect peace and rest.
-He has such joy and strength if we can only come into, and be kept in, the right attitude toward Him.
+If our life with Christ be right, all will come right.
+There may be the need of instruction and suggestion and help and training in the different departments of the work; all that has value.
+But in the long run, the greatest essential is to have the full life in Christ - in other words, to have Christ in us, working through us.
+I know how much there often is to disturb us, or to cause anxious questionings; but the Master has such a blessing for every one of us, and such perfect peace and rest, and such joy and strength, if we can only come into, and be kept in, the right attitude toward Him.

-I will take my text from the parable of the Vine and the Branches, in John, chapter fifteen, verse five: "I am the vine, ye are the branches."
+I will take my text from the parable of the Vine and the Branches, in John 15:5: "I am the vine, ye are the branches."
 Especially these words: "Ye are the branches."

 What a simple thing it is to be a branch, the branch of a tree, or the branch of a vine!
-The branch grows out of the vine, or out of the tree, and there it lives and grows and, in due time, bears fruit.
-It has no responsibility except to receive sap and nourishment from the root and stem.
-And if only we knew, by the Holy Spirit, about our relationship to Jesus Christ, our work would be changed into the brightest and most heavenly thing on earth.
+The branch grows out of the vine, or out of the tree, and there it lives and grows, and in due time, bears fruit.
+It has no responsibility except just to receive from the root and stem sap and nourishment.
+And if we only by the Holy Spirit knew our relationship to Jesus Christ, our work would be changed into the brightest and most heavenly thing upon earth.
 Instead of there ever being soul-weariness or exhaustion, our work would be like a new experience, linking us to Jesus as nothing else can.
-For, is it not true that often our work comes between us and Jesus?
+For, alas! is it not often true that our work comes between us and Jesus?
 What folly!

-The very work that He has to do in me, and 1 for Him, I take up in such a way that it separates me from Christ.
-Many a laborer in the vineyard has complained that he has too much work, and not enough time for close communion with Jesus.
-He complains that his usual work weakens his inclination for prayer, and that his many conversations with men darken the spiritual life.
+The very work that He has to do in me, and I for Him, I take up in such a way that it separates me from Christ.
+Many a laborer in the vineyard has complained that he has too much work, and not time for close communion with Jesus, and that his usual work weakens his inclination for prayer, and that his too much intercourse with men darkens the spiritual life.
 Sad thought, that the bearing of fruit should separate the branch from the vine!
-That must be because we have looked on our work as something other than the branch bearing fruit.
-May God deliver us from every false .thought about the Christian life.
+That must be because we have looked upon our work as something other than the branch bearing fruit.
+May God deliver us from every false thought about the Christian life.